Trading Standards Institute Advice

 - adequately and effectively warning consumers

-- where producers know a product poses risks to the consumer, notify an enforcement authority in writing of this as well as the action that has been taken to prevent risk to the consumer
+- where producers know a product poses risks to the consumer, notifying an enforcement authority in writing of this, as well as the action that has been taken to prevent risk to the consumer

-Detailed guidance can be found in the Guide to the Furniture and Furnishings (Fire) (Safety) Regulations.
+Detailed guidance from the Department for Business, Energy and Industrial Strategy (which was known as the Department for Business, Enterprise and Regulatory Reform at the time) can be found in the Guide to the Furniture and Furnishings (Fire) (Safety) Regulations.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.

 The guide's 'Key legislation' links may only show the original version of the legislation, although some amending legislation is linked to separately where it is directly related to the content of a guide.
 Information on amendments to legislation can be found on each link's 'More Resources' tab.